CoderDojo-Content/Intermediate-Unity/en/CreatingObstacles.md

     spawnPosition.x = 0;
     spawnPosition.y = 0;
     spawnPosition.z = 0;
-    GameObject obstacleClone = Instantiate(obstacle, spawnPosition, obstacle.transform.rotation) as GameObject;
+    GameObject asteroidClone = Instantiate(asteroid, spawnPosition, asteroid.transform.rotation) as GameObject;
     // Move clones
-    Rigidbody obstacleCloneRB = obstacleClone.GetComponent<Rigidbody>();
+    Rigidbody asteroidCloneRB = asteroidClone.GetComponent<Rigidbody>();
-    obstacleCloneRB.velocity = -(transform.up * obstacleSpeed);
+    asteroidCloneRB.velocity = -(transform.up * asteroidSpeed);
     // Make sure clone is destroyed
-    Destroy(obstacleClone, 10f);
+    Destroy(AsteroidClone, 10f);
   }
   ```

   To understand what's happening here you need to know what **instantiate** means.
 Instantiating something is creating a copy of a template.
 The template is the first object you pass into the **Instantiate()** function.
 In your case it is a **GameObject**!
 However, when you instantiate an object you must **Destroy()** it or your computer will slow down!
 The last line of this code destroys the instantiated object after 10 seconds.
+To make your asteroids move at a constant velocity you change the **Rigidbody**'s **velocity** property.

-  To make your obstacles move at a constant velocity you change the **Rigidbody**'s **velocity** component.
+  Drag the Asteroid prefab you made and drop it into the "asteroid" box for your "asteroids" script in the **Inspector** for your "Asteroids" object.
+Try running your game.

 4. WOAH!
-That was a lot of obstacles spawning!
-When you're repeatedly spawning an obstacle, you want to be able to control how fast it spawns.
-To do that you can us a built in function!
-Add this to your code:
+That was a lot of asteroids spawning!
+When you're repeatedly spawning an asteroid, you want to be able to control how fast it spawns.
+To do that you can use Unity's built in function **InvokeRepeating**!
+Add this to your code above **Update()**.

     ```csharp
     public float spawnTime = 1f;